In a court filing, a Tennessee couple fights allegations that they got rich off Michael Oher

 “When it became clear that the Petitioner could not consider going to the University of Mississippi (”Ole Miss”) as a result of living with the Respondents, the NCAA made it clear that he could attend Ole Miss if he was part of the Tuohy family in some fashion,” the filing said.

-The Tuohys also said Oher’s lied about finding in February that he was not adopted in February.
+The Tuohys also said Oher lied about finding out that he was not adopted in February.
 They said Oher’s 2011 book “I Beat the Odds” indicates that he was fully aware that the Tuohys were appointed as conservators.

 Agents negotiated a small advance for the Tuohys from the production company for “The Blind Side,” based on a book written by Sean Tuohy’s friend Michael Lewis, the couple’s lawyers have said.
 That included “a tiny percentage of net profits” divided equally among a group that included Oher, they said.